Income tax definitions

 In general, a permanent place of abode is a residence (a building or structure where a person can live) that:

-- you maintain, whether you own it or not, and
+- you permanently maintain, whether you own it or not; and

 - your domicile is New York State (see Exception below); or

-- your domicile is not New York State but you maintain a permanent place of abode in New York State for more than 11 months of the year and spend 184 days1 or more in New York State during the tax year.
+- you maintain a permanent place of abode in New York State for substantially all of the taxable year and spend 184 days or more in New York State during the taxable year, whether or not you are domiciled in New York State for any portion of the taxable year.
+Note: Any part of a day is a day for this purpose.

 Exception: If your domicile is New York but you meet all three of the conditions in either Group A or Group B, you are not a New York State resident.